 Adopted Children: Harumochi, Yoshinaga, Ozaki-no-tsubone (wife of Mōri Takamoto)

-From 1522, Yoshitaka began to take directions from his father and, in 1524, was ordered to dispatch to Aki Province.
+First, he began to take directions from his father and, in 1524, was ordered to dispatch to Aki Province.
 He led a detached force including Sue Okifusa, a senior retainer, to the Yōkō Temple in Iwakuni, then on to Itsukushima, before attacking the Takeda clan of Aki at Satōkanayama Castle.
 The following month, the force lost in battle with Mōri Motonari, an ally of the Amago who joined to support the defenders.
 Yoshitaka then clashed with the Amago of the Sanin Region.
 Thereafter, he wed the daughter of Madenokōji Korefusa, a kugyō, or court noble, from Kyōto.
 She was named Sadako and became his formal wife.
-In 1523, a confrontation occurred between the Ōuchi and the Hosokawa known as the Ninpō no ran over trading rights with China, after which the Ōuchi secured exclusive rights in the East China Sea.
+In 1523, a confrontation occurred between the Ōuchi and the Hosokawa known as the Ningbo Incident over trading rights with China, after which the Ōuchi secured exclusive rights in the East China Sea.

 Early years as head of the clan

 After Yoshioki’s death early in 1529, Yoshitaka became his successor as head of the clan at the age of twenty-two.
 In the past, retainers of the Ōuchi frequently fought among themselves to decide upon successors, but Yoshitaka was able to become the leader without a disturbance.
 This likely owed to an absence of siblings following the early passing of his younger brother, Hirooki, in addition to the support of Sue Okifusa, a senior retainer in the clan.
-Early in 1530, Yoshitaka was awarded the title of first grade of the fifth rank of honor, and later that year, appointed sakyō daibu.
-This role called for governing the eastern half of the capital of Kyōto – sakyō meaning seated to the left of the throne while facing South.
+Early in 1530, Yoshitaka was awarded the title of first grade of the fifth rank of honor, and later that year, appointed Master of the Eastern Capital Office, or sakyō–no–daibu with sakyō meaning seated to the left of the throne while facing South.

-In 1536, Emperor Go-Nara finally conferred upon Yoshitaka the post of dazai daini, providing the justification that he sought in order to invade northern Kyūshū.
+In 1536, Emperor Go-Nara finally conferred upon Yoshitaka the post of dazai daini, providing the justification that he sought to invade northern Kyūshū.
 In the autumn, he joined the Ryūzōji clan to attack and defeat Shōni Sukemoto at Takuno Castle in Hizen Province, nearly completing the pacification of northern Kyūshū.
-In this year, Ryūzōji Tanemitsu, the eighteenth head of the Ryūzōji clan, was appointed the shugodai for Hizen.
+In this year, Ryūzōji Tanemitsu, the eighteenth head of the Ryūzōji clan, was appointed the deputy military governor of Hizen.
 In 1537, Ashikaga Yoshiharu, the twelfth shōgun, offered Yoshitaka to participate in affairs of the Muromachi bakufu.
-He attempted to travel to Kyōto, but was blocked by the Amago clan who controlled the Sanin Region and were making inroads to the south, causing Yoshitaka to abandon plans to focus on the economic affairs of the territory.
+He attempted to travel to Kyōto but was blocked by the Amago clan who controlled the Sanin region and were making inroads to the south, causing Yoshitaka to abandon plans to focus on the economic affairs of the territory.
 In 1538, Yoshitaka reconciled with his longtime rival, Ōtomo Yoshiaki, through the mediation of Yoshiharu.